Olical/tm-challenge/README.md

 ## Reflux structure

  * Stores
-  * RoomStore (only need one, will also hold items, breaking up is overkill)
+  * roomStore (only need one store, will also hold items, breaking up is overkill)
  * Actions
   * roomActions
    * addRoom(description)